Symorglass/WeaveTalk-App/README.md

 - MongoDB <!-- A NoSQL database used to store application data. -->
 - Clerk, for authentication and user management <!--  Provides backend services for authentication and user management. -->
-- Webhooks, used for sending real-time updates to application.
+- Webhooks, used for sending real-time updates to applications.
 - Serverless APIs  <!-- Functions that run in response to events on cloud platforms, eliminating the need to manage server infrastructure. -->
 - Uploadthing, for user image upload.